smhurf/lewagon_challenges/07-Data-Engineering/05-User-interface/01-Add-front-end/README.md

 python -m http.server
 ```

-⚠ If you can see the error related to CORS, you may want to try several things:
+⚠ If you can see an error related to CORS, you may want to verify several things:
 - is your API endpoint __defined correctly__?
 You can use the Le Wagon one (look at the bottom of the challenge description)
 - is the endpoint starting with __https__ - secure protocol?
 - go to Inspect element :point_right:  Network :point_right: click on __disable cache__ (will look differently on different browsers, but you should see a checkbox just below the tabs) - you will not store any memory from previous loads of the page within your browser